 Descriptors fields are used to describe an entity.
 For example, in students marks file, marks and percentage fields that add meaning to the record are known descriptors.

 Record is a collection of fields that is used to describe an entity.
 One or more fields together form a record.
-For example, in students marks file, student id, name, marks, total marks and percentage form one record.
-The cumulative size of all the fields in a record is known the as record size.
+For example, in students marks file, student id, name, marks, total marks, and percentage form one record.
+The cumulative size of all the fields in a record is known as the record size.
 The records present in a file may be of fixed length or variable length.

 Physical record is the information that exists on the external device.
 It is also known as a block.